ELIFE-ASU/Neet/CONTRIBUTING.md

   * Maintain Neet's quality
   * Quickly fix problems with Neet that are important to users
-  * Enage the community in working to make Neet as near to perfect as possible
+  * Engage the community in working to make Neet as near to perfect as possible
   * Enable a sustainable system for Neet's maintainers to review contributions

 Please follow these steps to have your contribution considered by the maintainers: